-IAI: None 1.2 Windows/DOS Command Line Programming
+Windows Command Line Programming IAI: None 1.2

-is a hands-on approach to operating personal computers.
+Windows/DOS Command Line Programming is a hands-on approach to operating personal computers.
 An overview of the microcomputer system will be covered including the keyboard, monitor, system unit, printers, and auxiliary storage.
 Hands-on practice will be emphasized with a considerable portion of the course taking place at the computer.
-No previous knowledge of computers is required.
+No previous knowledge of computers

-Prerequisite: Keyboard proficiency Credit: 2 semester hours Lecture: 2
+Prerequisite: Keyboard proficiency Credit: 2 semester hours Lecture: 2 CIS 120 -

-CIS 120 - Introduction to Microsoft Word
+Introduction to Microsoft Word

-IAI: None

-1.2

-Introduction to Microsoft Word will present the basics of word processing along with such features as creating, formatting, editing, saving, and printing a document.
+IAI: None 1.2 Introduction to Microsoft Word will present the basics of word processing along with such features as creating, formatting, editing, saving, and printing a document.
 The techniques required for changing fonts and point sizes, setting and deleting tabs, creating headers, footers, footnotes, and using editing tools such as the spell checker will be taught.

 Prerequisite: Keyboard proficiency or equivalent experience.

-Credit: 1 semester hour
+CIS 121 -

-CIS 121 -Introduction to Excel
+Introduction to Excel